dotnettools/SharpGrabber/README.md

    - On Windows, you may download the latest <a href="https://github.com/BtbN/FFmpeg-Builds/releases">BtbN ffmpeg build</a>.
    - On any OS check out the <a href="https://ffmpeg.org/download.html">official website</a>.

- Download binaries from the <a href="https://github.com/dotnettools/SharpGrabber/releases">releases page</a>.
+ Download the latest binaries from the <a href="https://github.com/dotnettools/SharpGrabber/releases">releases page</a>.

 <img src="./assets/SharpGrabberDesktop-ScreenShot-1.png" alt="SharpGrabber.Desktop application" />